 Family BOLITOPHILIDAE

-The family Bolitophilidae is monogeneric with regard to living examples.
-However, there are two genera (one extinct) recorded from fossil deposits.
+The family Bolitophilidae is monogeneric with regard to living and extinct examples.
 Adults of extant species have generally the same habits as other mycetophiloid families, and are found particularly along the sides of streams or ditches.
 The larvae inhabit soft fungi growing on the ground.

 Genus BOLITOPHILA Meigen